Whatsapp

 **Bot Not Sending Alerts**

-1. Open `/whatsapp` — verify status badge shows **Connected**.
+1. Open `/whatsapp` and verify the status badge shows **Connected**.
 If it shows **Not paired**, scan the QR.

 2. Check that you have an OpenAlgo API key generated at `/apikey` (slash-commands need it for SDK calls).

-3. Confirm the order actually flowed through `/api/v1/placeorder` (or the SDK / a strategy / any other API path).
+3. Confirm the order actually flowed through `/api/v1/placeorder` (or the SDK, a strategy, or any other API path).
 Orders placed directly via a broker website do NOT trigger event-bus events.

 4. Check the server logs for lines like `WhatsApp alert queued for owner user=<username> type=placeorder`.
 If present, the alert was dispatched.